 Apple tree worms have a distinct appearance but they serve the same function as a human hand, that is to say that their presence near coral reefs suggests there is food nearby.
 And like our hands, they use their tentacles to grab what they need & move it to their nest where the food is consumed by the worms.

-IIf you ever go diving or snorkeling in the Caribbean, you’ll find that clown frogfish are among the many species of marine life amidst the bright colors of coral.
+If you ever go know weirdest creatures found in the ocean and diving or snorkeling in the Caribbean, you’ll find that clown frogfish are among the many species of marine life amidst the bright colors of coral.
 These fish are highly proficient at camouflage, but it does take them about 2 weeks to change into a new shape.
 You can usually find these sparsely distributed fish around 1-2 feet below the, they might eat food that is more than 10 cm long – or less, depending on their species

 Adult Fangtooths have the largest teeth of any fish in the ocean.
 They’re only six inches long, but that can still hurt if you run into one while snorkeling or diving.
 Fangoose teeth are so big, they can literally strip a person of their skin and flesh.
 But don’t worry, you have a low chance of running into one of these fish.
 They live in the deep sea six inches long and only come out when hidden in the plants.